-Suppliers in our Supplier Energy Efficiency Program avoided more than 1.3 million annualized metric tons of supply chain carbon emissions in 2022.
+Suppliers in our Supplier Energy Efficiency Programme avoided more than 1.3 million annualised tonnes of supply chain carbon emissions in 2022.

-Apple calls on global supply chain to decarbonize by 2030
+Apple calls on global supply chain to decarbonise by 2030

 Reducing energy use begins with measuring and understanding the carbon footprint of a business.
 Since 2019, as part of Apple's Supplier Code of Conduct, we've required our suppliers to regularly identify sources of emissions, measure their scope 1 and scope 2 carbon emissions, and make this information available to Apple as needed.
-By understanding a supplier's carbon emission sources and quantity, we can provide resources that help the supplier create an action plan to decarbonize and maximize energy efficiency opportunities.
-Further, we empower our suppliers to utilize the trainings, resources, and tools provided through our programs to extend their efforts beyond Apple to their own supply chains and customers.
+By understanding a supplier's carbon emission sources and quantity, we can provide resources that help the supplier create an action plan to decarbonise and maximise energy efficiency opportunities.
+Further, we empower our suppliers to utilise the training, resources and tools provided through our programmes to extend their efforts beyond Apple to their own supply chains and customers.

-Apple has made significant progress in reducing emissions in our supply chain through work on energy efficiency and renewable energy (see page-22).
-At the same time, we've set - and continue to advance - clear expectations for our suppliers on the decarbonization required to meet our 2030 goal in the years to come.
+Apple has made significant progress in reducing emissions in our supply chain through work on energy efficiency and renewable energy (see page 22).
+At the same time, we've set - and continue to advance - clear expectations for our suppliers on the decarbonisation required to meet our 2030 goal in the years to come.

-In October 2022, we urged our materials, manufacturing, and assembly partners to decarbonize their entire Apple footprint by 2030, including all their scope 1 and 2 emissions associated with Apple production.
-We'll evaluate our suppliers' work to decarbonize their Applerelated operations - including running on 100 percent renewable electricity - and we'll track yearly progress.
-Progress toward these goals will be a crucial part of the criteria we consider when awarding future business.
+In October 2022, we urged our materials, manufacturing and assembly partners to decarbonise their entire Apple footprint by 2030, including all their scope 1 and 2 emissions associated with Apple production.
+We'll evaluate our suppliers' work to decarbonise their Applerelated operations - including running on 100 per cent renewable electricity - and we'll track yearly progress.
+Progress towards these goals will be a crucial part of the criteria we consider when awarding future business.

-Additionally, we encourage suppliers to address the greenhouse gas emissions beyond their Apple production, prioritizing clean energy.
-To help suppliers meet their commitments and go even further, we offer a suite of free learning resources and trainings, and we work closely with our suppliers and local partners to identify effective solutions for renewable energy and carbon removal.
+Additionally, we encourage suppliers to address the greenhouse gas emissions beyond their Apple production, prioritising clean energy.
+To help suppliers meet their commitments and go even further, we offer a suite of free learning resources and training, and we work closely with our suppliers and local partners to identify effective solutions for renewable energy and carbon removal.

-Over 250 suppliers have committed to 100 percent renewable electricity for Apple production, as part of Apple's Clean Energy Program.
-Holmen Iggesund in Sweden (pictured) joined the program in 2023.
+Over 250 suppliers have committed to 100 per cent renewable electricity for Apple production, as part of Apple's Clean Energy Programme.
+Holmen Iggesund in Sweden (pictured) joined the programme in 2023.